pbo-linaro/crossroad/doc/crossroad.rst

 *Note: even though `crossroad` already has a nice built-in dependency manager, many features are still missing.
-In particular there is no dependency support on uninstall (so be aware you may end up with a broken prefix when you uninstall carelessly), and there is no track of what you already installed (so you can endlessly reinstall the same packages).*
+In particular there is no dependency support on uninstall (so be aware you may end up with a broken prefix when you uninstall carelessly).*

 Also the package manager will overwrite any file in the crossroad tree.
 This is by-design, and you should never consider the crossroad tree as a